 Section 4.5 (Replacement)

-In the event of a vacancy, including the resignation or removal of an officer in accordance with Section 2.4, the Executive Committee of the DPCA shall proceed immediately with the election of a replacement, subject to confirmation at the next meeting of the DPCA, where nominations shall be taken from the floor.
-If the Regional Vice Chair is being replaced, then the replacement shall be confirmed by the region at their next regular meeting.
+In the event of a vacancy, including the resignation or removal of an Officer in accordance with Section 2.4, the Executive Committee of the DPCA shall proceed immediately with the election of a replacement, subject to confirmation at the next meeting of the DPCA, where nominations shall be taken from the floor.
+If the Regional Vice Chair is being replaced, then the replacement shall be confirmed by the Region at their next regular meeting.
 The person elected shall serve out the balance of the term.
 For the purposes of the last sentence of the first paragraph of Section 4.2, a person elected to serve out the balance of a term for a period of less than 365 days shall not be deemed to have served a full term.

 Section 4.6 (Responsibilities of the International Chair)

 The International Chair shall be responsible for the carrying out of the programs and policies of the Democratic Party and Democrats Abroad.
 The International Chair shall preside at all meetings of the DPCA, establishing its agendas, and implementing its decisions.
 Following consultation with the Executive Committee, the International Chair may appoint deputies or assistant officers (such appointments shall be promptly notified to the DPCA) and conduct the day-to-day business of Democrats Abroad.
 The International Chair shall be the chief spokesperson for the organization.
-The International Chair may, after consultation with the Executive Committee, create or terminate committees and determine their composition and purpose.
-The International Chair shall ex officio be a non-voting member of all committees.
+The International Chair may, after consultation with the Executive Committee, create or terminate committees, task froces, caucuses and councils and determine their composition and purpose.
+The International Chair shall ex officio be a non-voting member of all committees, task forces, caucuses and councils.

 Section 4.7 (Responsibilities of the International Vice Chair)